 5. Mōshiwake arimasen (申し訳ありません)

-This sentence in Japanese is a polite and formal apology.
-Please note that this form of apology is usually used for very large mistakes.
-Since this phrase is a formal form of a polite apology, this phrase is commonly used in the business world, not in daily conversation.
+This Japanese phrase is a polite and formal apology.
+Please note that this form of apology is usually used for very big mistakes.
+Because it is a formal form of polite apology, this phrase is usually used in the business world, not in everyday conversation.

-In Japan, this expression is used for example by a CEO who makes mistakes with the products he produces that give such a big impact on others.
-This expression is often used by employees to their superiors as well for taking actions that violate the rules set by the company.
-The meaning of this phrase in English is as follows:
+In Japan, for example, this expression is used by a CEO who makes mistakes with the products he produces that have such a big impact on others.
+It is also often used by employees to refer to their superiors for actions that violate the rules set by the company.
+The meaning of this phrase is as follows

 - 申し訳ありません: mōshiwake arimasen, I am sorry it is very large mistake.
 This is the formal form for the present situation in Japanese.